Fin whale: Whale watching

 Fin whales are regularly encountered on whale-watching excursions worldwide.
 In Monterey Bay and the Southern California Bight, fin whales are encountered year-round, with the best sightings between November and March.
-They can even be seen from land (for example, from Point Vicente, Palos Verdes, where they can be seen lunge feeding at the surface only a half mile to a few miles offshore).
+They can even be seen from land, such as at Point Vicente, Palos Verdes, where they can be seen lunge feeding at the surface only a half mile to a few miles offshore.
 They are regularly sighted in the summer and fall in the Gulf of St. Lawrence, the Gulf of Maine, the Bay of Fundy, the Bay of Biscay, Strait of Gibraltar, and the Mediterranean.
 In southern Ireland, they are seen inshore from June to February, with peak sightings in November and December.